Bambra Tree Sleeves

 This system seems to work for a range of tree species including both natives and exotics.
 Fungal disease and aphids are occasional problems and it is important to regularly inspect the trees for broken poles or torn plastic.
-They are less effective on very windy sites and pushing the tube into the ground is difficult unless it is very wet.
+The guards are less effective on very windy sites and pushing the post into the ground is difficult if it is very dry or rocky.
 The guards do allow easy follow-up weed control which is important for the slower growing species.